zalando/nakadi/README.md

 ## Nakadi Event Broker

-The goal of Nakadi (ნაკადი means "stream" in Georgian) is to provide an event broker infrastructure to:
+Nakadi (ნაკადი means "stream" in Georgian) aims to provide an event broker infrastructure to:

-- Abstract event delivery via a secured [RESTful API](/api/nakadi-event-bus-api.yaml).
-This allows microservices teams to maintain service boundaries, and not directly depend on any specific message broker technology.
-Access to the API can be managed and secured using OAuth scopes.
+- abstract event delivery via a secured [RESTful API](/api/nakadi-event-bus-api.yaml).
+This allows microservices teams to maintain service boundaries without having to directly depend on any specific message broker technology.
+Access to the API can be managed and secured with OAuth scopes.

-- Enable convenient development of event-driven applications and asynchronous microservices.
+- enable convenient development of event-driven applications and asynchronous microservices.
 Event types can be defined with schemas and managed via a registry.
-Nakadi also has optional support for events describing business processes and data changes using standard primitives for identity, timestamps, event types, and causality.
+Nakadi also has optional support for events that describe business processes, and for data changes that use standard primitives for identity, timestamps, event types, and causality.

--  Efficient low latency event delivery.
-Once a publisher sends an event using a simple HTTP POST, consumers can be pushed to via a streaming HTTP connection, allowing near real-time event processing.
+-  provide efficient low-latency event delivery.
+Once a publisher sends an event using a simple HTTP POST, consumers can have events pushed to them via a streaming HTTP connection, allowing near real-time event processing.
 The consumer connection has keepalive controls and support for managing stream offsets.

-The project also provides compatability with the [STUPS project](https://stups.io/).
+Nakadi also provides compatability with the [STUPS project](https://stups.io/).
 Additional features that we plan to cover in the future are:

 * Discoverability of the resource structures flowing into the broker.